JarLowrey/BraveInterview/README.md

 rake run db:migrate
 ```

 Finally, run the rails server with `rails s` and Webpack server with `./bin/webpack-dev-server` simultaneously in two seperate terminals.
+The website will be live on `http://localhost:3000`.

 ### Quick Explanation